 After graduating high school, Miriam began classical violin studies at the Vancouver Academy of Music.
 Upon completing a Bachelor of Music degree at the University of Victoria in 2006, and freelancing as a classical musician for a few years, Miriam found herself drawn to fiddle music; Irish, Appalachian, swing and bluegrass, the roots music which has come to inspire her current playing, projects and compositions.

 A decade of performing and recording with many west coast bands and solo artists has helped shape her original sound.
 Influences in her style include fiddlers such as Bobby Hicks, Johnny Gimble, Aubrey Hainey, Allison Krauss, Bruce Molsky, Erynn Marshall and Rayna Gellert.
 Freelance study throughout the Pacific Northwest, Ireland, North Carolina and Louisiana has further enriched her knowledge and appreciation of diverse fiddle traditions.

 A member of The Sweet Lowdown since 2009, Miriam has toured Canada, the US and the UK, performing for audiences of folk and roots music lovers to critical acclaim.
 The trio has produced 3 albums, all recipients of multiple awards and award nominations.
 Highlight performances include the Canadian Folk Music Awards, Canmore Folk Festival and CBC’s Vinyl Cafe with Stuart McLean.

 In 2015 Miriam was awarded a Canada Council for The Arts Musician’s Grant to study with bluegrass fiddler Bobby Hicks in Marshall, North Carolina.

 More recently, her original song ‘Don’t Walk Away’ was picked up and recorded by North Carolina bluegrass band Balsam Range, on their 2016 album Mountain Voodoo.
-In 2017 Mountain Voodoo received the Album of the Year award at the International Bluegrass Music Awards.
+In 2017 Mountain Voodoo won the Album of the Year award at the International Bluegrass Music Awards.
 Another one of her original songs, ‘Leaving’, has been published by Cypress Choral Music.